(Last updated: April 2018)

 I’d suggest signing up for a free account, then you’ll be able to take the 1,500 free classes at Skillshare and any classes you can find “free access links” for.
 You’ll also get email from Skillshare with notifications of promos.

 Some people get confused over how to create a free account without taking a trial of Premium.
-I made this quick video showing how to get a free Skillshare account.
+I made this quick video showing how to get a free Skillshare account, and another showing you how to watch premium classes for free.

 For many more Skillshare “Frequently Asked Questions”, see the “Unofficial Skillshare Success Blueprint“.